mathbiol/openHealth/README.md

 ``` javascript
 $.getScript("https://mathbiol.github.io/openHealth/openHealth.js")
 ```
-This openHealth library is being developed as a helper in interoperating with public data sources for Health data.
-This JavaScript library creates a single object in the DOM namespace following the same "namespace pollution" approach common in analytical environments such as Matlab and R.
+OpenHealth is a stand alone JavaScript library to help interoperating with public data sources of Health data.
+It creates a single object, **openHealth** in the DOM namespace following the same "namespace pollution" approach common in analytical environments such as Matlab and R.

 ### API